2024 Switzerland floods: 29 and 30 June

 In advance, warnings had already been issued of renewed storms with heavy rainfall and a foehn storm in the Alps for 29 and 30 June 2024.
 As a result, the cantonal authorities of Geneva and Vaud banned all outdoor events as a precautionary measure on 29 June.
 The canton of Valais, in turn, warned of flooding and mudslides.
 In large parts of Switzerland, danger level 3 or 4 (significant or great danger possible) was in effect on the afternoon of 29 June.
 In Valais the river Rhône flooded industrial sites at Sierre.
 Saas-Grund claimed one person killed after a mudslide in the town center.
 In Binntal it rained 158mm in one hour.
 A man who had to check the power station at the river disappeared.
 Many roads across alpine passes as well as the main railway line were blocked.
-Water treatment plants were severly damaged, the huge plant in Sierre only started working partially in February 2025 and was planned to be fully operational in 2026.
+Water treatment plants were severely damaged, the huge plant in Sierre only started working partially in February 2025 and was planned to be fully operational in 2026.